olafk/demo-walkthrough-web/README.md

 # Demo Walkthrough

-## an animated and narrated demo through Liferay DXP 7.2's UI
+an animated and narrated demo through Liferay DXP 7.2's UI.

-How to build/use this plugin?
+This plugin provides an audio narration for an individual page, combined with remote-controlled (e.g. scripted) operation on the page, and highlighting areas of interest.

+It's thought to be a suggestion for documenting unattended demo systems for customers who have no experience in using the UI, and would be overwhealmed when just looking at the options.

+## Build Instructions

 * clone the directory into a Liferay Workspace's `modules` folder
 * This plugin has been tested with `liferay.workspace.target.platform.version = 7.2.10.1`